 NOTE: AASLD prohibits the development of CME content based on information presented at its meetings.
 CME writers and editors, and those writers and editors working on behalf of organizations that have written CME based on AASLD meetings, are not eligible for press passes.

 AASLD will hold a press conference highlighting select research coming out of The Liver Meeting®.
 This press conference is an opportunity for invited investigators to share their findings with members of the media.
 Press releases will be sent to registered press under an embargo prior to the start of the meeting.

 Press conferences are not open to the public; however, one representative from each company may attend the press conference (which is held in a space distinct from the Newsroom).
 Company representatives must check in with Newsroom staff 30 minutes prior to the start of the conference and must remain silent through the duration of the conference (i.e., no asking or responding to questions).
 Additionally, company representatives may not approach media in the press conference room.

 Credentialed media have access to all general sessions, the exhibit hall and poster area, the Postgraduate Course and the Basic Science Symposium.
 Access to pre-conference and other ticketed events with limited enrollment are restricted to ticket holders only.
 Press wishing to attend these events are encouraged to purchase a ticket.

 Filming in The Liver Meeting® Exhibit Hall and poster area is prohibited.

-Television and video crews are required to check in immediately at the Press Room each day.
+Television and video crews are required to check in immediately at the Newsroom each day.